 PATTERN RECOGNITION METHOD, teaching, artistic process, healing generational lineages with meditation, drawing/visual art, movement, writing, video.
-This method began developing from 2014/2015 through 2021 and is protected by intellectual property rights; for interest, permissions of usage, contact: email@example.com
+This method began developing from 2014 through 2021, and is protected by intellectual property rights; for interest, permissions of usage, contact: email@example.com

 The program is founded in methods of kinaesthetic learning and working with memory.
-The multisegment process was formed for the basis of: art making, teaching and workshops, psychology and counsel.
+The multisegment process was formed for the basis of: art making, teaching, and counsel.
 Pattern Recognition was built alongside artistic research projects Solfége Souche, Afjordance, and Magnetics In-Material.
 Pattern Recognition Projects are involved with the field of Embodied Cognition.
 Applying principles in John Haugeland’s book on Artificial Intelligence and pedagogical writings on Locus of Control, in methods of learning through doing.
-Designed to develop critical thinking skills while forming healthy relationships and understandings with terrains and temporality, the methods can serve as means for new connections and realisations within the practitioner.
-Pattern Recognition is involved with the field of Embodied Cognition.
+Designed to develop critical thinking skills while forming healthy relationships and understandings with terrains and temporality, the methods serve as means for new connections and realisations within the practitioners.
+Meditation, drawing, and physical movement create visual results within individuals and group dynamics.
 The Pattern Recognition projects work dynamically with memory, behavior, lineage, choices, and agency with individuals through the Vision and Body Relationship, including coordination and motor skill development.
-There are presently 6 Segments developed in this method with the realisations including workshop/student experience and professional artistic work.
+There are presently seven segments with room for performance, sound and technology collaborations.

 The first step is to experience a sensitised exploration of the environment, such as the practice of Forest Bathing.
 City environments can also be used.
 Through meditation and movement to go into contact with intuition.
 The intuition guides the gathering of materials from the environment.

 The third step is involves Visual and Somatic Memory.
 The lines drawn in the previous exercise are performed as body movements.
 Exercises are practiced independently, leaving room for personal interpretation.
 A group environment affords the opportunity to coordinate independent movements into a group arrangement of movements.
 Records of these practices are used for reflection and to witness development of reflexive awareness over time.

-To experience nature and nurture concept of impression and transference, two transferrable materials are used with water and pigment.
+To experience nature, and nurture concepts of impression and transference, two transferrable materials are used with water and pigment.
 Other materials can be useful.
 For the sake of providing an example, gouache paintings with two pieces of paper follow 2 different impulse.
 1 impulse to paint from memory.
 The 2nd impulse to paint from a photo.

 To look at the difference between making something look like something else or using memory (embodied sense of experience) – the gouache painting exercise was carried out by making compositions based on memories of witnessing detailed areas of water flow, and composing paintings based on looking at a photograph.
 Viewers could immediately see the difference of reference from memory or image.

 The gouache paintings were done on the “wrong side” of Japanese Washi paper, to transfer the pigments onto acid-free, black papers.
 The pigments left traces similar to the way a memory becomes a trace of lived experience or ways communication of forms become transferred onto what is underneath or nearby.